 To compliment the cuisine, an extensive selection of French wine varietals – handpicked from Sonoma County wineries are sold by the bottle and by the glass.
+We select wines from small producers to highlight some of the best of what is coming from local winemakers.
+We have over 25 wines by the glass and we also have a wine club and we sell our wines at a retail price.

 We take great pride in the offerings of the local wineries and are thrilled to be able to feature the traditional grapes of France grown and made on Californian soil.
 Our seasonal beer menu will also highlight local craft breweries who are brewing food friendly French and Belgian style ales which pair perfectly with the cuisine.